 Boosting your level of EFAs, by diet or supplementation, can help skin conditions, boost mental clarity, reduce the risk of heart disease and help inflammatory conditions such as arthritis.

 Some of the best foods for linoleic acid are: sunflower seeds, sesame seeds and pumpkin seeds (and cold pressed oils from these sources), almonds, pecans and walnuts.
 Plants such as borage and evening primrose contain a direct source of GLA a fatty acid one step down from linoleic acid.

-Some of the best foods for Omega 3 fatty acids are oily fish in the form of salmon, mackerel, tuna and herring (these are particularly high in both EPA and DHA Omega3 fatty acids which are very important for brain and heart health).
-The best vegetarian sources of alpha-linolenic acid are linseed (flax) seeds and oil.
+Some of the best foods for Omega 3 fatty acids are oily fish in the form of salmon, mackerel, tuna and herring.
+These are particularly high in both EPA and DHA Omega3 fatty acids which are very important for brain and heart health.

 If healthy, you can make prostaglandins from linoleic acid and alpha-linolenic acid, but if you have a history of allergies in your family you may be atopic and have a problem with conversion.
 In this case supplementation of GLA may be appropriate.

 Balance of Omega 3 and 6 fatty acids is critical to prostaglandin metabolism.
-Omega 3 fats help drive the Omega 6 pathway, when out of balance inflammatory prostaglandins may be formed.
+Omega 3 fats help drive the Omega 6 pathway.

 A diet that includes a regular serving of oily fish and a daily handful of seeds sunflower, pumpkin and sesame mixed (or oils from these sources) should provide a balanced intake of both Omega 3 and 6 EFAs.